What to do if you’re denied a secured credit card

 - No verified income: Lenders are required to check your “ability to pay” before opening a credit line for you.
 If you don’t have income or don’t earn enough to cover the monthly bill, the card issuer might deny your application.

 If your application for a secured credit card has been turned down, don’t worry.
-There’s some good news: Credit scores can change over time, and there are ways to improve your credit score with responsible credit use.
+There’s some good news: Though getting denied for a credit card may impact your score, credit scores can change over time.
+And there are ways to improve your credit score with responsible credit use.

 Here are some tips to help you improve your credit so you can eventually reapply for a secured credit card:

 Paying your bills on time is one of the best ways to build a good credit history and improve your credit scores.
 If you’re having trouble staying on top of your bills, try setting reminders or using automatic payments.
 Just be sure you have money in your account when the payment is scheduled.

 If you apply for multiple credit cards and loans over a short period of time, lenders may incorrectly think your financial situation has changed for the worse.

 If you have a trusted friend or relative with good credit, they might be willing to add you to their credit card account.
 As an authorized user, you get your own card to use for purchases and other transactions.
 Some issuers, like Capital One, also provide online access to eligible authorized users.